exploratory-io/book/viz/table-fit-to-screen.md

 ![](images/fit1.png)

 You can check the "Fit to Screen" option to fit the table into the chart viewing area.
-It tries to fit as much as possible, but if you have too many columns, it may still overlow.
+It tries to fit as much as possible, but if you have too many columns, it may still overflow.

 ![](images/fit2.png)